 Nemocnice na Homolce – Roentgenova 2, Praha 5

-By all accounts Prague’s best-equipped hospital, Na Homoice has a section known as the ‘Diplomat’s Clinic’ and foreigners’ health centre.
-The hospital has a staff of 170 doctors and nurses, and the full range of services you would expect of a big-city facility.
-Many doctors here are excellent; all are fully trained and qualified, and people are frequently referred here by the international medical centres and smaller clinics.
-Best rated hospital in Czech Republic by 2011 customer survey.
+By all accounts, Prague’s best-equipped hospital, Na Homoice has a section known as the ‘Diplomat’s Clinic’ and foreigners’ health centre.
+The hospital has a staff of 170 doctors and nurses and the full range of services you would expect of a big-city facility.
+Many doctors here are excellent; all are fully trained and qualified.
+People are frequently referred here by the international medical centres and smaller clinics—best-rated hospital in the Czech Republic by 2011 customer survey.

 First Medical Clinic of Prague – Vyšehradská 35, Praha 2